Basic Techniques for Accurate Resistance Measurement

 Low Resistance Measurement

 When measuring small resistances, a common technique is to force a known current and then measure the voltage across the Device Under Test (DUT–see Figure 1 below).
-This is in accordance with Ohm’s Law since you’re using the current and voltage to determine the resistance.
-Let’s assume you have a precision current source (for example of 2 milliamps or 200 microamps), and you’ve got a highly accurate voltmeter.
+This is by Ohm’s Law since you’re using the current and voltage to determine the resistance.
+Let’s assume you have a precision current source (for example 2 milliamps or 200 microamps), and you’ve got a highly accurate voltmeter.

 Figure 1.
 Forcing a Know Current